Tuning Legged Locomotion Controllers via Safe Bayesian Optimization: Introduction

 \section{Introduction}

-\looseness=-1 A model-based control approach can produce highly dynamic and diverse motions for legged robots.
-This strategy enables rapid adjustment to different robots and bypasses the need for offline training, consequently accelerating the design and testing stages.
-Nonetheless, it requires an accurate dynamics model of the system, which is often unavailable due to our limited understanding of real-world physics and inevitable simplifications to reduce the computational burden.
-Consequently, these controllers typically underperform when applied directly to hardware, requiring significant parameter fine-tuning.
-This tuning process is time-consuming and can also harm the hardware platform.
-Furthermore, it often needs repetition for different environments or motion patterns to ensure consistent performance across a variety of settings.
+\looseness=-1 A model-based control strategy facilitates quick adaptation to various robots and eliminates the need for offline training, thereby streamlining the design and test phases.
+However, it requires an accurate dynamics model of the system, which is often unavailable due to our limited understanding of real-world physics and inevitable simplifications to reduce the computational burden.
+As a result, these controllers typically underperform on actual hardware without considerable parameter fine-tuning.
+This tuning process is not only time-consuming but can also harm the hardware platform.
+Additionally, it often requires reiteration for diverse environments or movement patterns.

-\looseness=-1 This work explores the challenge of identifying optimal control gain parameters for a model-based controller that improves the robustness and tracking performance by bridging the gap between simplified models and real-world dynamics.
-For this purpose, we utilize \gosafeopt~\cite{sukhija2023gosafeopt} to automate the parameter tuning process, enabling the online identification of optimal control gain parameters within a safe region, efficiently utilizing samples and thus safeguarding the hardware platforms during optimization.
-Furthermore, we extend \gosafeopt to incorporate the different gait parameters as contexts.
-This enables sample-efficient learning of control gains across different gaits.
-For the resulting contextual \gosafeopt algorithm, we give theoretical safety and optimality guarantees.
+\looseness=-1 This work explores the challenge of determining optimal control gain parameters for a model-based legged locomotion controller.
+In doing so, we aim to bridge the disparity between simplified models and actual hardware behavior, consequently improving the controller's robustness and tracking accuracy.
+To this end, we employ a \emph{safe learning algorithm}, namely \gosafeopt~\cite{sukhija2023gosafeopt} to automate the parameter tuning process, enabling the online identification of optimal control gain parameters within a safe region.
+Furthermore, we extend \gosafeopt by incorporating various gait parameters as \emph{contexts} ~\cite{contextualBO}.
+This facilitates more sample-efficient learning of control gains tailored for distinct gait patterns and allows for fluid online adjustments of the control gains during operation.